k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

   * CEPH Object Gateway
   * Others - this list is not exhaustive

+Added in K8ssandra 1.3.0:

+* Support in K8ssandra's Medusa for Azure Storage

 ## Backup and restore steps

 For detailed walk-throughs of Medusa backup and restore operations, see: